To open long positions in GBP/USD, you need:

-Breaking through the lower border of the indicator in the 1.2921 area will lead to a new wave of decline for the pound.
-A breakout of the upper border of the indicator in the 1.2765 area will lead to a new wave of growth for the pound.
+A breakout of the lower boundary of the indicator in the 1.2695 area will lead to a new wave of decline for the pound.
+A breakout of the upper border in the 1.2765 area will lead to a new wave of growth for the pound.

 Description of indicators